-Ensure the plan includes the opportunity for practitioners to observe and interact with all children subject to the report in a manner that reflects their age and stage of development, or as soon as possible thereafter if the child is not present at the time of the visit.
+Ensure the plan includes the opportunity for practitioners to observe and interact with all children for whom there is a report in a manner that reflects their age and stage of development, or as soon as possible thereafter if the child is not present at the time of the visit.

 Plan interviews with parents and children

-Parents, regardless of whether they are living together with the child or separately should be interviewed.
+Parents, regardless of whether they are living together with the child or separately must be interviewed.
 Other caregivers should also be interviewed and included in the assessment.

 The plan should address:

 - whether the first visit can occur in a planned way with the family or needs to occur ‘unannounced’

 - the sequence of events, i.e. interview child, interview non-offending parent etc

 - which adults will be interviewed and when/where

 - whether police will be attending, as a joint visit, and who will lead the interview/s